 1. Wemax Nova doesn’t have a built-in Netflix app (it may be due to the licensing issue).
 Amazon Fire TV Stick or Roku will be the best choice rather than downloading the APK files.

 2. We are not sure why Wemax not shipping batteries (two AAA) for the remote control.
 Wemax! this is a $2.5K product, and the buyer does not want to drive to the nearest shop to buy the batteries to turn this projector on.

 The Wemax Nova UST Projector is a great home and office projector that you should keep an eye on if you’re looking for something innovative and solid.
 It’s great if you consider the features, projection range, and visual quality.

-If you’re looking to get your hands on this compact, powerful UST 4K projector, rush to Amazon right now.
+If you want to get your hands on this compact, powerful UST 4K projector, rush to Amazon.
 It’s available at a great deal that’s pretty much on the affordable side of the budget.

-- 4K UHD LASER PROJECTOR – Superior Resolution might be an understatement.
-With 4K UHD and bright…
+- 【4K UHD Laser Projector】 Superior Resolution might be an understatement.
+With 4K UHD, you get 4x…

 And also, do not forget about the Wemax 100″ High Gain Projector Screen we discussed.
 It is one of the best projector screens you could couple up with the Wemax Nova 4K laser projector.
 Make sure to seal the deal by getting your hands on this dedicated 100″ screen.